RoCondos/CondoArchive/condos/weak stufff/README.md

 💙 < Just boring or with a few things

-🖤 < Not working good or completelly (anims, morphs, etc...)
+🖤 < Not working good or completelly (anims, morphs, etc...) / Lost assets or irreparable